ilbers/isar/RECIPE-API-CHANGELOG.md

 package on the build machine as well as on the target, its absolute target path needs to be listed in the PRESERVE_PERMS variable (space-separated list of files).
 Otherwise, default permissions are used.

+### Reduce requirements on custom module makefiles

+It's now sufficient to provide only kbuild rules.
+Makefile targets like modules or modules_install as well as KDIR and DESTDIR evaluation are no longer needed.